rabbit140/datasciencecoursera/CodeBook.md

 #####Data manipulation

-3. Extracts only the measurements on the mean and standard deviation (string "-mean()" or "-std()") for each measurement
+3. Extract only the measurements on the mean and standard deviation (string "-mean()" or "-std()") for each measurement
 4. Merge "y_test" and "y_train"
 5. Use descriptive activity names to name the activities in the data set
 6. Appropriately labels the data set with descriptive variable names